kornislav/gateway-engine/README.md

 # Gateway Engine
-The Gateway Engine is supposed to be you're Gateway into a complete gaming experience.
+The Gateway Engine is supposed to be your Gateway into a complete gaming experience.

 ###Features:
 - OpenGL